thenexthub/Codira/docs/ABI/TypeMetadata.rst

 classes.

 - The **destructor pointer** is stored at **offset -2** from the metadata pointer, behind the value witness table.
-This function is invoked by Swift's deallocator when the class instance is destroyed.
+This function is invoked by Codira's deallocator when the class instance is destroyed.
 - The **isa pointer** pointing to the class's Objective-C-compatible metaclass record is stored at **offset 0**, in place of an integer kind discriminator.